venoajie/trading-app-frontend/PROJECT_BLUEPRINT.md

     *   **Root Cause:** A fundamental mismatch existed between the *development environment* (WSL/Linux, where Node.js was installed) and the *script execution environment* (Git for Windows, which used a minimal Windows shell).
 Furthermore, even when execution was delegated to WSL, it ran in a non-interactive shell that did not source the user's `.bashrc` to initialize NVM.
     *   **Governing Mandate:** All automation scripts (e.g., Git hooks, CI/CD pipelines) MUST be assumed to run in a minimal, non-interactive, and potentially cross-OS environment.
 Scripts MUST NOT rely on a user's interactive shell configuration (`.bashrc`, `.zshrc`, etc.).
 They must be self-contained and explicitly handle their own environment setup, either by bridging OS gaps (e.g., using `wsl.exe`) or by sourcing necessary configurations (e.g., `source ~/.nvm/nvm.sh`).

+*   **Lesson 2: Respect the Library's State Management Patterns.** <!-- UPDATE: New lesson added from Phase 2. -->
+    *   **Observation:** During Phase 2, an attempt to control the Mantine theme by passing a reactive `colorScheme` prop to the `<MantineProvider>` failed.
+While the prop changed, the theme did not update visually after the initial render.
+    *   **Root Cause:** The `<MantineProvider>`'s `colorScheme` prop is read-only after the initial mount.
+The library's idiomatic, state-driven approach requires implementing a `colorSchemeManager`.
+This manager object acts as a formal contract, telling the provider how to get, set, and subscribe to an external state store (like Zustand).
+    *   **Governing Mandate:** When integrating a UI library that manages its own internal state (like theming), do not fight its intended patterns.
+Always use the officially documented mechanism for state integration (e.g., managers, controllers, or context providers).
+The canonical pattern for this project is to create a `colorSchemeManager.ts` to bridge the `uiStore` (Zustand) with the `<MantineProvider>`.

 ---

 ## 2. Foundational Implementation Sequence